6 International Women’s Day Facts You Need to Know

 What is the International Women’s Day logo?

-The International Women's Day theme for 2020 is #EachforEqual, which reminds everyone that it’s on each of us to help create a gender equal world.
-Last year, the International Women’s Day 2019 theme was #BalanceforBetter, focusing on the importance of achieving a gender-balanced world.
+The International Women’s Day theme for 2021 is #ChooseToChallenge, which highlights the importance of challenging biases and misconceptions in the interest of creating a more inclusive and gender-equal world.
+The 2020 theme was #EachforEqual; 2019’s was #BalanceforBetter.
 In 2018, the theme of International Women’s Day was #PressforProgress, the 2017 Women’s Day theme was #BeBoldforChange, and the 2016 theme was #PledgeforParity.